hallowf/MotivationalBinary/README.md

 # MotivationalBinary (A.K.A.
 HEXadecimalChuck)

-# This was built for testing purposes and development of personal skills only since this program goes against the following rule of Twitter's API:
+# This was built for testing purposes and development of personal skills only, since this program goes against the following rule of Twitter's API:
 ## Please note that Twitter does not permit any automated or bulk following or unfollowing behavior.
 Please review our automation rules and best practices for more information on automating your account.

 ![Build](https://scrutinizer-ci.com/g/hallowf/MotivationalBinary/badges/quality-score.png?b=master) ![Build](https://scrutinizer-ci.com/g/hallowf/MotivationalBinary/badges/build.png?b=master)